Which city is cheaper, Valletta or Faro?

 In July, Faro usually receives less rain than Valletta.
 Faro gets 1 mm (0 in) of rain, while Valletta receives 10 mm (0.4 in) of rain each month for the summer.

 The autumn brings many poeple to Faro as well as Valletta.
 Many travelers come to Faro for the shopping scene.
-The warm tropical climate attracts visitors to Valletta throughout the year.
+The warm climate attracts visitors to Valletta throughout the year.

 The sun comes out a lot this time of the year in Valletta.
 People are often attracted to the plentiful sunshine in Faro this time of the year.
 In the autumn, Faro often gets around the same amount of sunshine as Valletta.
 Faro gets 222 hours of sunny skies this time of year, while Valletta receives 221 hours of full sun.